Helping overwhelmed adults move from survival mode toward greater calm, self-compassion and understanding.

 You may be used to coping on your own, and perhaps you’ve spent years putting other people’s needs first, masking who you are, pushing through stress, and holding yourself to impossibly high standards.
-On the outside, you may appear to be managing, but inside, you feel exhausted.
 You might find yourself constantly overthinking, feeling anxious, overwhelmed, emotionally drained, or caught in a cycle of self-criticism.

 Many of the people I work with have experienced trauma, difficult relationships, childhood emotional wounds, autistic or ADHD burnout, workplace stress, or long periods of carrying far more than anyone should have to carry alone.
 If this sounds familiar, therapy can offer a space where you no longer have to keep everything together by yourself.